Common Tour Questions

 Why do you go in March?

 This is when the Aurora is most active.
-It also is one of the best months for a clear sky.
+It is also one of the best months for a clear sky.

 What is the temperature like in March?

-Daily high temperatures: 17°F to 34°F, rarely falling below -3°F or exceeding 47°F.l
+Daily high temperatures: 17°F to 34°F, rarely falling below -3°F or exceeding 47°F.

 Daily low temperatures: -5°F to 10°F, rarely falling below -26°F or exceeding 25°F.